petervandenabeele/ruby_peter_v/README.md

-  The background of this is that in many cases, the developer knows there _should_ only be 1 element in the set.
+  The background of this is that in many cases, the developer knows there _should_ only be 1 element in a collection.
 Using first is fine, but if inadvertently more elements are present, `.first` will happily choose a random entry (certainly with ActiveRecord first) which is a silent bug.

+  single also works smartly on an Enumerable that does not have a `single` method (a lazy collection).
+  It will only evaluate the first(2) elements of the collection to determine that it is oversized.

 ```
 $ irb